 For new international students, the Office of Global Services (OGS) strongly recommends that applications be filed at least three months prior to intended NYU start date in case of visa delays or security checks for administrative processing at U.S. consulates abroad.
+Pre-Arrival Info »

 Getting your NYU student ID, known on campus as your NYUCard, is now easier than ever.
 Visit photoid.nyu.edu to submit a photo that meets the requirements listed online, then keep an eye on your NYU email for details and next steps from the Card Center team.
-When your photo is approved, they will let you know how to pick up your NYUCard during the summer or on NYU Welcome Day.
+When your photo is approved, they will let you know when and how to pick up your NYUCard during the summer or on NYU Welcome Day.

 This live and interactive webinar will share countless opportunities on how you can meet other students through fun and informative programs, navigate your new campus and new campus culture, and ways to get involved!.
 You will hear about our Transfer Ambassador Program, the Transfer Immersion Program, our Transfer Connection Communities, and our Transfer Student Association.
 This is also a great place to ask questions.